randallctc/SC1015_DSAI_Project/README.md

 ## Conclusion
 From our exploratory analysis, we have discovered that personal stats and attributes have little to no linear correlation with team performance.
 Hence, we took a non-linear approach to the relationship but through our analysis, there seems to be little to no non-linear correlation as well.

 For our attempt at model training to predict team performance of a player based on their personal stats and attributes, we used a decision tree regressor due to the complex correlation of the predictors and the continuous nature of our response variable.

-Unfortunately
+Based on the mean squared error and R^2 values of the model, we have found that personal stats and attributes are a poor predictor of team performance.
+Hence, we can conclude that even if a player has exceptional personal statistics or attributes, it does not necessarily guarantee that their team will perform well.
+Other factors such as team chemistry, coaching, and strategy may have a more significant impact on team performance.
+Therefore, it is important for teams to consider a variety of factors when evaluating and building their rosters and not focus on individual performances.

 ## Contributors
 - Randall Chiang Tian Cong U2222099A